Last posts Joan Riera

 CHAD

-The colorful Gerewol Festival of the Mbororo tribe of Chad
+The colorful Gerewol Festival of the Mbororo tribe

 During the month of October, the Mbororo or Wodaabe nomads gather in the region near N'Djamena, the capital of Chad.
 This event consists of a large annual courtship ceremony, which lasts several days.
 Its objective is that the mbororo women choose their partner.
 In addition, this meeting serves to unify and unite the clans.